AdaCore/gnatcoverage/doc/gnatcov/cov_rust.rst

 Then, run the program, which produces trace files.
 Finally, use |gcvcov| to generate a coverage report.

+An example project demonstrating Rust instrumentation can be found at ``share/examples/gnatcoverage/doc/rust_cov``.

 .. _rust_cov_workflow_1:

 Instrument and build the project